Xenorf/SPL_compiler/README.md

 This compiler was created as part of the module **Languages and their compilers** in Hull University in autumn 2021.
 Big thanks to Brian Tompsett and Lydia Bryan-Smith for their help during the semester.
 <br />
-The compiler has been designed to compile the SPL language into C. The language specifications can be find [here](git_ressources/definition_SPL_language.pdf).
+The compiler has been designed to compile the SPL language into C. The language specifications can be found [here](git_ressources/definition_SPL_language.pdf).

 ## Requirements
 > :warning: **If you are a Windows or MacOS user**: This repository is meant to be used on Ubuntu.
 It's still possible to run the compiler on Windows but this document doesn't explain how.